-The combination of the first rays of sunshine and the arrival of the new Maison Victor issue made me want to sew a little skirt for spring/summer.
+The combination of the first rays of sunshine and the arrival of the new issue of Maison Victor inspired me to sew a little skirt for spring/summer.

-Also, after having my eyes on the pretty poplins in the shop, I couldn't resist dipping into the stock!
+Also, after constantly looking at the pretty poplins in the shop, I couldn’t resist dipping into the stock!

 The model in a few words